pengfeiliu371/Getting_started/Graphic_guideline_for_scientific_publications.md

 > by Pengfei Liu (pengfei.liu@eas.gatech.edu)

 ### Overview
 Figures are the centerpiece of a scientific paper.
-The aim of this document is to provide a guideline for graduate students and postdocs in my group on how to prepare figures for publications.
+The aim of this document is to provide guidelines for graduate students and postdocs in my group on how to prepare figures for publications based on the practices of myself.
 Note that different journals may have different requirements.
 However, figures prepared following this guide should work for most of journals.

 ### What softwares should I use?